YouTube TV vs. Amazon Prime Video - 6 Things You Need To Know

 When it comes to price, Amazon Prime Video is of course lower.
 However, if you're looking for live channels and more features, YouTube TV could be the better choice for you.

-$8.99/month is the lowest-cost Amazon Prime Video plan.
-You can think of it as similar to Netflix or Hulu.
-If you want added Prime perks like free 2-day shipping, you have to pay $12.99/month, which is still reasonable.
+Based on its cost, you can think of Amazon Prime Video as similar to Netflix or Hulu.
+If you want added Prime perks like free 2-day shipping, you have to pay extra, which is still reasonable.
 Keep in mind, however, that some shows and movies do require an additional fee for viewing.

 Amazon Prime does offer discounts for certain groups of people.
 If you have an EBT card or are on Medicaid, you are eligible for Prime EBT/Medicaid.
-These plans cost $5.99/month, and give you every Amazon Prime benefit, including Prime Video.
+They also offer student discounts.
+These plans come at a fraction of the price, and give you every Amazon Prime benefit, including Prime Video.

-YouTube TV offers one plan only at $64.99 per month, but you save $10 each month on your first 3 months.
-The price different is justified through 85+ live channels, unlimited DVR and other special features.
+YouTube TV offers one plan, but you save $8 each month on your first 3 months.
+The price different is justified through 100+ live channels, unlimited DVR and other special features.

 Amazon Prime Video offers a 30-day free trial, which trumps YouTube TV's 7-day free trial.